vilyaua/test_task/docs/design-notes.md

   - Keep environment-specific state/backends (backend-test.hcl, backend-prod.hcl).
 Avoid manually switching them on a feature branch—use the helper script or the workflows to stay consistent.
   - Production runs span three Availability Zones (`az_count = 3` in `environments/prod/vars.tfvars`).
 Validate any module changes against that topology before release.
+  - Test and prod now use different CIDR ranges (`10.0.0.0/16` vs `10.1.0.0/16`).
+Keep them unique to avoid future VPC peering or routing conflicts.

   ———